-New development within or affecting the South Downs National Park will conserve and enhance the landscape, seascape and townscape character of Seaford.
+New development within or affecting the South Downs National Park will be expected to have a landscape led approach to design, must have regard for the setting of the National Park in terms of its landscape and visual amenity and will conserve and enhance the landscape, seascape and townscape character of Seaford.
 In particular, subject to other relevant development plan policies, development will be permitted provided that it conserves and enhances:

-- a) the landscape setting of Seaford, including meeting the purposes of the South Downs National Park and protecting the character of the Heritage Coast; - b) the key views as identified in the Statement on Seaford's Local Landscape Character and Views and shown on Maps within that report: - c) tranquillity and dark night skies; - d) the natural, locally distinctive and heritage landscape qualities and characteristics of Seaford including trees and hedgerows, particularly in areas which are currently deficient in such natural assets; - e) features of biodiversity, geological and heritage interest, including appropriate management of those features; and - f) the River Cuckmere, its margins and associated wetlands, preventing development which would adversely affect its quiet and natural character or have a direct or indirect effect on its wildlife and geological features but allowing for change that accommodates natural coastal erosion, responds to climate change and facilitates naturally functioning river systems.
+- a) the landscape setting of Seaford, including meeting the purposes of the South Downs National Park and protecting the character of the Heritage Coast; - b) the key views as identified in the Statement on Seaford's Local Landscape Character and Views and shown on Map 2 (Views from and within Conservation Areas are shown in detail in Appendix D): - c) tranquillity and dark night skies; - d) the natural, locally distinctive and heritage landscape qualities and characteristics of Seaford including trees and hedgerows, particularly in areas which are currently deficient in such natural assets; - e) features of biodiversity, geological and heritage interest, including appropriate management of those features; and - f) the River Cuckmere, its margins and associated wetlands, preventing development which would adversely affect its quiet and natural character or have a direct or indirect effect on its wildlife and geological features but allowing for change that accommodates natural coastal erosion, responds to climate change and facilitates naturally functioning river systems.